Start of Calico Tanks Trail

 Follow the signs as it leads you to the right and through the sandstone rocks.

-Be careful though, especially if the sandstone is wet as it can get slippery.
+Be careful, especially if the sandstone is wet as it can get slippery.
+We recommend grippy shoes for this hike – though we saw many people completely unprepared for a hike doing just fine.

 You’ll reach the tanks after only 1.1 miles of hiking.
 The trail officially ends, but most hikers continue past the tanks to partake in the Las Vegas City views.